The three main choices are:

 If you wish to make your own casket, please ask us or any funeral director before you do this to check on dimensions and suitable materials as some crematoriums are now refusing to accept home-made caskets.

 The choice is yours.
-Cremation is cheaper and the ashes can be scattered or interred at a place of choice.
+Cremation is more cost effective and the ashes can be scattered or interred at a place of choice.
 Burial is more expensive and the plot must be purchased by you prior to the burial taking place.
 State of Grace do not purchase plots.
 You may have a family plot which has room for one more.
 Check to see who the lawful owner is to ensure they are happy about you using it.

+We have trusted caterers who we are happy to recommend.
 You could consider asking friends to bring a plate of special food to share after the service – not only does this cut down on costs, but also gives people a chance to be involved and helpful.
 Please note that many venues will only allow professional caterers to use their facilities.
-We have trusted caterers who we are happy to recommend.

 We recommend Titirangi Fairy Flowers, phone 09 817 3780 – they are our preferred florist.